 If you have this Strainer Mug, you can enjoy Japanese green tea anywhere without teapots and tea cups.
 It has a lid, which is convenient to steam the tea leaves during brewing, keep the tea warm, and use as a saucer to place the strainer upon while not in use...

-These Yunomi are characterized by the harmony between the light pink of the SAKURA cherry blossoms, the light purple of the FUJI Japanese wisteria, and the refined white background.
-The atmosphere is very light and airy, like the soft breeze that blows in spring.
-Both of them are simple yet modern impressions, and their simplicity warms our heart...
+These Yunomi teacups are characterized by the harmony between the vigor of the growing CLOVER, the yellow CANOLA flowers blooming in the cool atmosphere, and the delicacy of the refined white background.
+The atmosphere is very light and airy, like the soft breeze that blows in spring...

 Just at first glance, you may possibly feel that this Yunomi is plain and simple.
 However, the artist has achieved sophistication without ostentatious garnish.
 In addition, the thin and lightweight porcelain enhances the good flavor of tea...